radical-cybertools/radical.entk/doc/introduction.rst

 from the expression of the patterns, and (iv) well-established runtime capabilities to enable efficient and dynamic usage of resources ranging from clouds, distributed clusters and supercomputers.

+We will now discuss the design and the components of Ensemble MD in order to understand how an application is created.

 Design
 ==========